 Fiddle-Leaf Fig Plant Food for Ficus Lyrata- Best Liquid Fertilizer

-In order to keep your fig tree’s leaves green and bright, the fertilizer also has calcium, microorganisms from the soil biome, and phytonutrients.
+To keep your fig tree’s leaves green and bright, the fertilizer also has calcium, microorganisms from the soil biome, and phytonutrients.

 It is better to use this fertilizer while watering your fig tree.
 It does not have any urea in it, which makes it environmentally friendly, and it has a lower risk of burning your fig plant.